GitteDecatBIT/Internship_VIB_2024_GitteDecat/README.md

 BioCypher is the simplest way to create an AI-enabled knowledge graph for biomedical (or other) tasks.
 Knowledge graphs (KGs) are an approach to knowledge representation that uses graph structure to analysis of complex data.

 Website: https://biocypher.org/contents.html

+## Neo4j:

+Neo4j is a leading graph database platform designed to manage and analyze data through a graph-based approach.
+Unlike traditional relational databases that use tables to store data, Neo4j uses nodes, relationships, and properties to create a graph structure.
+This allows for the efficient handling of complex, interconnected data, making it ideal for applications like social networks, fraud detection, and recommendation systems.

 ## Installation of biocypher: